chinmayjatana/daily-exercise-routine/README.md

 ## 💡 Tips

 - Each session takes approximately 15-20 minutes
-- Exercises marked with "- x" are advanced variations
 - "Weight plate" in jumping jacks can be substituted with household items
 - The rotation ensures no muscle group is overworked on consecutive days
 - Feel free to swap exercises within the same muscle group category if needed